fakefarm/rewrite_underscore/README.md

 # Underschool

-Translating Underscore QUnit tests into Jasmine.
-Then, implement accordingly...
+This repo is translating Underscore QUnit tests into Jasmine specs then, implementing them accordingly.
+This is an educational exercise to help me level up my understanding of JavaScript, Jasmine, and becoming familiar with all of Underscore's functions.

 ## Setup